Sweet Dreams (Are Made of This) (album): Critical reception

 Sweet Dreams (Are Made of This) has generally received mixed-to-positive reviews from music critics.
-AllMusic praised some of the singles but felt that the album possessed a few dull moments.
 Smash Hits noted that some of the lyrics detracted from the "otherwise pleasant LP", although they were complimentary of "Love Is a Stranger".
 Robert Christgau found that the album was "starkly hooky" but called the duo pretentious.
+Cashbox wrote that it was "difficult to find anything to disagree with on this haunting, forceful showing."
+AllMusic praised some of the singles but felt that the album possessed a few dull moments.
 The album was included in the book 1001 Albums You Must Hear Before You Die.